matteobongio/IML-notes/unsupervised.typ

 + Start with singletons
 + Compute dissimilarity matrix
 + while more than 1 cluser:
-   4. Merge 2 closest clusters
+   4. Merge 2 closest clusters, in case there are multiple "closest", merge all of them in 1 step
    + Update dissimilarity matrix

 ==== Divisive (top-down) clustering